Nackloose/Perturbarium/implementations/sineshift/README.md

 - `numpy`: For numerical operations and FFT
 - `matplotlib`: For plotting (optional, used in tests)

-## Integration with EPStudio

-The SineShift module is designed to integrate with the EPStudio data processing pipeline:

-1. **Binary Data Processing**: Use mutators for any binary data transformation
-2. **Data Obfuscation**: Scramble data for secure storage and transmission
-3. **Analysis**: Generate comprehensive spectral and permutation reports
-4. **Research**: Advanced permutation technology for data security research
-5. **Key Management**: Manage infinite key space for data access control

 ## Version History

 - **1.0.0**: Initial implementation with permutation technology integration